Please select a name from the left to view their profile.

 Email: gpinn@hclawfirm.com

 Godfrey T. Pinn, Jr. is a partner with Harrell & Chambliss.
 Mr. Pinn received a Bachelor of Arts degree from Hampton University in Mass Media Arts and a Juris Doctor degree from the University of Virginia School of Law.
+Mr. Pinn began his career as a litigation associate with McGuire Woods.
 Mr. Pinn is a civil litigator with experience in several substantive areas of the law, including, general tort defense, commercial litigation, professional malpractice, regulatory compliance, eminent domain and both residential and commercial landlord-tenant.
 In addition to the Virginia State Bar, Mr. Pinn is an active member of the Richmond and Old Dominion Bar Associations and a volunteer with the Virginia Legal Aid Justice Center's Pro Bono Housing Clinic.
 Mr. Pinn is an active member of the community through his involvement in a number of social and civic organizations and non-profit boards.

 Email: rseabrook@hclawfirm.com